typestack/typedi/docs/typescript/02-basic-usage-guide.md

 ### Constructor argument injection

-Any class which has been marked with the `@Service()` decorator will have it's constructor properties automatically injected with the correct dependency.
+Any class which has been marked with the `@Service()` decorator will have its constructor properties automatically injected with the correct dependency.

 **TypeDI inserts the container instance** which was used to resolve the dependencies **as the last parameter in the constructor**.